castai/docs/docs/guides/ingress.md

 ### Multiple hosts

-To manage multiple domains, you can deploy multiple ingress resources, or include more domains into same ingress resource.
+To manage multiple domains, you can deploy multiple Ingress resources, or include more domains into same Ingress resource.

 ```yaml
 # first host